Problems with Florida’s Public Database for Soliciting for Prostitution (“Registry of Johns”)

 Names are added to the database for any “conviction” of Section 796.07(2)(f), F.S., a misdemeanor, regardless of whether the court ordered an “adjudication of guilt” or “withheld adjudication.”
 The “withhold of adjudication” means the person might be eligible to petition to seal the criminal history record, so what sense does it make to add them to a state-run database?

-Not only does FDLE have to add the name to the database as required by this new legislation, but it will also have to remove it five years later.
+This new legislation requires FDLE to add names to the database but it also requires FDLE to remove the name five years later.
 Section 943.0433, F.S., requires FDLE to automatically remove the criminal history record of a person on the database for a violation of s.
 796.07(2)(f), F.S., if:

 Although the statute says the removal is automatic, FDLE created special procedures in Florida Administrative Code 11D-11.002 (listed below) that require anyone seeking removal from the database to submit a completed Petition for Removal from Along the Solicitation for Prostitution Database, form FDLE/SFPDB-01, revised 05/21 to SolicitingDatabase@fdle.state.fl.us.